window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-KPZDK07XVY');

 However, it's important to note that vaping during pregnancy may also pose risks and potential harm to pregnancy outcomes.
 A US study associated vaping with an increased risk of preterm birth, low birth weight, and babies being small for their gestational age.
 In the UK, research indicated an elevated risk of stillbirth, neonatal death, and congenital anomalies among pregnant vapers.

-Therefore, the effects of vaping during pregnancy remain uncertain and may be detrimental, particularly regarding miscarriage and other adverse pregnancy outcomes.
-Additional research is essential to establish the causal relationship between vaping and pregnancy outcomes, identify the underlying mechanisms, and compare the risks and benefits of vaping against smoking or other cessation methods during pregnancy.
+The effects of vaping during pregnancy are still not fully understood and may be harmful, especially when it comes to miscarriage and other adverse pregnancy outcomes.
+More research is needed to determine the direct link between vaping and pregnancy outcomes, understand how it works, and compare the risks and benefits of vaping versus smoking or other ways to quit during pregnancy.

 The Potential Harms of Vaping in Pregnancy